theAgingApprentice/icUnderware/aaAdmin/helpfulHints.md

 To document a member of a C++ class, you must also document the class itself.
 The same holds for namespaces.
 To document a global C function, typedef, enum or preprocessor definition you must first document the file that contains it (usually this will be a header file, because that file contains the information that is exported to other source files).
 ```
 Let's repeat that, because it is often overlooked: to document global objects (functions, typedefs, enum, macros, etc), you must document the file in which they are defined.
 In other words, there must at least be a ```/** @file */``` line in this file.

+# Doxygen TODO issue

+When you create a TODO list item that you are not going to immediately delete put it at the end of a comment block with a blank line before and after it.